webhintio/hint/docs/user-guide/rules/validate-set-cookie-header.md

   * Validate `Expires` value date format.

 * Browser compatibility of `Max-Age` directive:
-  * Some browsers (ie6, ie7, and ie8) doesn't support `Max-Age`.
+  * Some browsers (ie6, ie7, and ie8) doesn’t support `Max-Age`.

 ### Examples that **trigger** the rule

-`Set-Cookie` header that doesn't have a name-value string:
+`Set-Cookie` header that doesn’t have a name-value string:

 ```text
 HTTP/...
 200 OK